-To change this setting, click on the time frame button and select an option in the modal that appears.
+To change this setting, click on the time frame button near the top right of the Monitoring Results section and select an option in the modal/pop-up that appears.
 Click the Apply time frame button to set the new time frame.

 Kinsta’s APM tool displays performance monitoring data based on the set time frame (e.g. past 30 minutes, past 60 minutes, etc.).
 To prevent confusion, the APM tool does not automatically refresh data.
-To refresh the APM tool and display the latest data from the selected time frame, click on the “Refresh” icon next to “Kinsta APM” at the top of the APM tool page.
+To refresh the APM tool and display the latest data from the selected time frame, click on the refresh (redo) icon in the top right of the Monitoring Results section.

 How to Read APM Tool Insights

 Since the data logging does not start until after the APM tool has been enabled, you’ll need to give it some time to gather performance data for your site.
 We recommend waiting 5-10 minutes before inspecting the monitoring data.

 After that, key insights can be found in the Monitoring Results section.
 This section contains 4 tabs, which we’ll review in more detail below: Transactions, WordPress, Database, and External.